Seeking Philanthropic Support from the QEII Foundation

 2. Joint Leadership Review of Proposals

+Submitted initiatives are brought forward for discussion at a joint meeting.
 Based on this joint review, the initiative will follow one of three paths:

 3. Operational Readiness Checklist and NSH Endorsement (if applicable)

-Following this, the completed Operational Feasibility Checklist will be reviewed at a QEII Foundation and NSH Leadership meeting.
+The process is complete once NSH Executive Leadership has formally reviewed and endorsed the initiative through sign-off.
+The completed Operational Feasibility Checklist is subsequently reviewed at a joint QEII Foundation and NSH Leadership meeting.
 If the proposal is deemed sufficiently developed and aligned with organizational priorities and donor interests, it will be accepted in principle and advance to the Foundation for review of strategic alignment, development of a fundraising strategy and presentation to the Board of Directors for approval to fundraise.

 4. Accepted in Principle: QEII Foundation Fundraising Strategy and Board of Directors Approval